How to clean a washing machine

 Cleaning only goes so far

 How old is your washing machine?
 If you bought it as long as 5 years ago, it’ll have long been left behind by the latest machines – no matter how clean you’ve made it.
-If you're looking for a new machine thats kind to both your clothes and the environment, check out the Samsung WW80 EcoBubble.
+If you're looking for a new machine that can help you keep it clean, check out the Beko 7 kg 1200 rpm Washing Machine.